vivienhenz24/transformer_candle/README.md

 ### Getting Started
 1. Install the Rust toolchain (`rustup install stable` is enough) and ensure `cargo` is on your path.
 2. Clone the repository, then run `cargo build` at the root to download dependencies such as Candle and tokenizers.
+3. Download checkpoints from the Hugging Face Hub (`huggingface-cli download vivienhenz/sconce --local-dir runs/pretrained`) or sync them to a directory referenced by your config.
-3. Execute `cargo run --release` to launch the demo binary once you have artifacts in place.
+4. Execute `cargo run --release` to launch the demo binary once you have artifacts in place.

 ### RunPod Cloud Training
 Run large experiments in the cloud following a single command flow powered by the orchestrator.